secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-gk/index.html.md

 * When a person is unable to work because of injury or sickness and GitLab provides no pay, the Health Insurance Scheme provides 60% of the standard monthly remuneration (determined on the basis of the insured person's basic monthly salary/wage) as a sickness or injury benefit from the fourth day, for up to 18 months.

 * Team members must designate any time off for illness as `Out Sick` in PTO by Roots to ensure that time off is properly tracked.
-In the event that a team member is out sick for greater than three consecutive calendar days, the team member must then follow the process with regard to (Communicating Illness-Related Leave)[https://about.gitlab.com/handbook/paid-time-off/#communicating-illness-related-leave].
+In the event that a team member is out sick for greater than three consecutive calendar days, the team member must then follow the process with regard to [Communicating Illness-Related Leave](https://about.gitlab.com/handbook/paid-time-off/#communicating-illness-related-leave).

 #### Annual/Vacation Leave